CONSTITUTION OF THE BERMUDA RUN GARDEN CLUB

 - Chairs and appoints four (4) Telephone Callers whose responsibilities are to inform Club members of the date, time and place of Club meetings and activities.
 The Callers also report the number of members attending monthly Club meetings and/or Club activities to the Second Vice-President prior to each Club meeting and/or activity.

-- Makes the necessary arrangements (number in attendance, room set-up, etc.) with the BRCC Private Events Director for all Club meetings in cooperation with the Hostess Chairwoman and the First Vice-President.
+- Makes the necessary arrangements (number in attendance, room set-up, food, room to be vacated by 3pm, etc.) with the BRCC Private Events Director for all Club meetings in cooperation with the First Vice-President’s program needs.

 - Maintains files relating to present and past members and yearly membership rosters.